|Fred Plushanski - Grand Marshal 2021|

 |Using a bazooka was a dangerous task for several reasons.
 One, of course, was that it was war where an enemy was trying to kill you.

-To add to that the bazooka was supposed to get to with 50 feet of a tank to ensure an accurate shot.
+To add to that, the bazooka was supposed to get to within 50 feet of a tank to ensure an accurate shot.

 Another danger was that when fired the bazooka generates a flash that gives away the position of the shooter.
 Fred would fire his bazooka twice in the war.
 Once along with another soldier at one enemy tank during fierce combat.
 Another time he fired the bazooka at a building that needed to be neutralized.
 This improvised use of a bazooka proved successful as the shell smashed through the building killing several enemy soldiers.

-The America and South Korean forces only controlled the south eastern corner of South Korea where they were making a last stand.
+The American and South Korean forces only controlled the south eastern corner of South Korea where they were making a last stand.